openactive/ns-beta/index.md

 > [Discussion](https://github.com/openactive/ns-beta/issues/3)

-Useful to know the distance of a run, cycle or other activity.
-Perhaps should also include the units.
+The distance of a run, cycle or other activity.
+Must also include units.

 ### level